nixworks/public/news/2013/05/1/index.md

 ##### National Assembly
 ### [Seven Venezuelan legislators are injured as a fight breaks out between the Socialist Party and the opposition over the outcome of the last month's presidential election. ](/news/2013/05/1/seven-venezuelan-legislators-are-injured-as-a-fight-breaks-out-between-the-socialist-party-and-the-opposition-over-the-outcome-of-the-last-m.md)
-_Context: National Assembly, last month's presidential election, United Social Party of Venezuela_
+_Context: last month's presidential election, United Social Party of Venezuela, National Assembly_

 ##### San Jose, California
 ### [In San Jose, California, IBM researchers release "A Boy and His Atom", the smallest movie ever made, which was created by manipulating individual carbon monoxide molecules with a scanning tunneling microscope. ](/news/2013/05/1/in-san-jose-california-ibm-researchers-release-a-boy-and-his-atom-the-smallest-movie-ever-made-which-was-created-by-manipulating-indiv.md)
-_Context: carbon monoxide, scanning tunneling microscope, San Jose, California, A Boy and His Atom, IBM_
+_Context: A Boy and His Atom, IBM, carbon monoxide, San Jose, California, scanning tunneling microscope_

 ##### ''Nature''
 ### [An international group of researchers announce in "Nature" the creation of a digital camera that can mimic the compound eyes of insects. ](/news/2013/05/1/an-international-group-of-researchers-announce-in-nature-the-creation-of-a-digital-camera-that-can-mimic-the-compound-eyes-of-insects.md)
-_Context: digital camera, ''Nature'', compound eye_
+_Context: compound eye, digital camera, ''Nature''_

 ##### Wyoming
 ### [The Wyoming, United States discovery of a tiny prehistoric bird, "Eocypselus rowei", may help explain the origins of hummingbirds. ](/news/2013/05/1/the-wyoming-united-states-discovery-of-a-tiny-prehistoric-bird-eocypselus-rowei-may-help-explain-the-origins-of-hummingbirds.md)